 The Hub Team has worked in collaboration with museums, galleries, libraries as well as cultural organisations in dance, performing arts, visual arts, creative writing, theatre, music as well as digital SMEs working in VR.
 AR, gaming, apps, data mining developing collaborative research partnerships with academics across the College of Art and Law.

 Increasingly we are working across all disciplines and new partners to develop innovative new applications of technology into new areas of public engagement, cultural delivery and health and wellbeing.
 Our funders and collaborative partners include The Arts and Humanities Research Council, Heart of England NHS Foundation Trust, Arts Council, SCOPE and Birmingham City University the benefit of the partners and sectors we work with.

-The Chowen and Garfield Weston Foundation Digital Prototyping Hall is a globally unique resource for user-testing beta and alpha versions of the team’s multiple outputs, allowing for the tracking, analysis and visualisation of user groups’ movements and digital interactions.
+The Michael Chowen Prototyping Hall is a globally unique resource for user-testing beta and alpha versions of the team’s multiple outputs, allowing for the tracking, analysis and visualisation of user groups’ movements and digital interactions.
 This allows of rigorous and evidence based innovative outputs as well a broader cultural context to ensure our work benefits across a spectrum of shared interest and research.